What's in this article?

 If it’s an internal boiler part that’s failed, you may well be better off upgrading to a new boiler rather than falling into the trap of eternal repairs.

 Boiler not working during the financial low of your life?
 Typical.
-Get a new boiler now – pay one YEAR later.
+Get a new boiler now – and pay monthly, with no interest!.

 #3 - Boiler simply won’t turn on (no power at all)

 If your boilers not working to the point where it appears utterly dead with no sign of life.
 It’s likely an electrical issue.